r3tex/MapD.jl/README.md

 # MapD
-This Julia package is an interface to MapD and makes use of the `mapdql` and `StreamInsert` tools.
+This Julia package is an unofficial interface to MapD/OmniSci and makes use of the `mapdql` and `StreamImporter` tools.
 It was developed to let people conveniently send DataFrames into MapD for visualization.

+I have only bundled the Linux binaries so if you wish to use this wrapper on Windows or OSX, please use their native tools instead.
+You shouldn't be downloading binaries from untrusted git repos anyway.

 Currently the following data-types are supported: